xcape-io/ArduinoProps/EXAMPLES.md

   if (!wifiBegun) {
     WiFi.begin(ssid, passphrase);
     Serial.println(WiFi.firmwareVersion());
-    delay(250); // acceptable freeze for this props (otherwise use PropsAction for async-like behavior)
+    delay(250); // acceptable freeze for this prop (otherwise use PropAction for async-like behavior)
     // do static IP configuration disabling the dhcp client, must be called after every WiFi.begin() String fv = WiFi.firmwareVersion();
     if (fv.startsWith("1.0")) {